New concept of active control of transformer noise, Part 1: The active envelope

 Electric transformers, Harmonic analysis, Mathematical models, Sensors, Active noise control (ANC)Abstract

 A new concept of active noise control for transformer using a set of independent control units distributed on the transformer blade has been proposed.
 A theoretical model has been developed to determine the optimum distribution of the control unit on a transformer surface.
 An experimental setup composed of 24 control units has also been realized.
 This system allowed to determine that a distance of about 0.20 m between the error sensor and the speaker of each control unit ensures good stability of the system.
-An experiment realized on a real transformer gave a noise reduction of 10 dB of the first harmonics.Downloads
+An experiment realized on a real transformer gave a noise reduction of 10 dB of the first harmonics.Additional Files

 Published